AmanoTeam/EduuRobot/README.rst

 Translations
 ------------
-All translations must be done in our `Crowdin project <https://crowdin.com/project/eduurobot>`__.
-Direct pull requests will be closed.

-We only accept pull requests for source language changes (currently en-GB).
+Translations should be done in our `Crowdin project <https://crowdin.com/project/eduurobot>`__, as Crowdin checks for grammar issues, provides improved context about the string being translated and so on, thus possibly providing better quality translations.
+But you can also submit a pull request if you prefer translating that way.

 Special thanks